GibbsConsulting/django-plotly-dash/docs/installation.rst

 The host and port entries in ``hosts`` should be adjusted to match the network location of the Redis instance.

 Further configuration options can be specified through the optional ``PLOTLY_DASH`` settings variable.
-The available options are detailed in the :ref:`configuration` section.
+The available options are detailed in the :ref:`configuration <configuration>` section.

 Source code and demo
 --------------------